Steve-Tech/Blog/_posts/2025-02-26-mikrotik-packet-sniffer-wireshark.md

 title:  "The Best Way to Stream MikroTik's Packet Sniffer to Wireshark"
 ---

-While you can use `udp.dstport == 37008` to filter for MikroTik's packet sniffer, I prefer to setup the 'UDP Listener remote capture: udpdump' feature in Wireshark.
+While you can use `udp.dstport == 37008` to filter for MikroTik's packet sniffer, I prefer to set up the 'UDP Listener remote capture: udpdump' feature in Wireshark.
 This way you will have a clean packet capture without having to filter out unrelated traffic, with the benefit of also not spamming your router with ICMP 'Destination Unreachable' packets.
 <!--more-->

 #### Requirements